Niobium's intrinsic coherence length and penetration depth revisited using low-energy muon spin spectroscopy and

 The Meissner screening profile in each \ch{Nb} sample was measured by \gls{le-musr} using a transverse-field geometry, wherein an external field $B_{\mathrm{applied}} \approx \qty{25}{\milli\tesla}$ was applied perpendicular to the initial direction of $\mu^{+}$ spin-polarization and parallel to the sample surface.
 This configuration is highly sensitive to field inhomogeneities, allowing for the local field distribution $p(B)$, which is directly related to \ch{Nb}'s Meissner screening profile $B(z)$, to be determined.
 In this setup, the $\mu^{+}$ spin-polarization $P_{\mu}(t)$ follows (see, e.g.,~\cite{2024-Amato-IMSS}):

 where $t$ is the time after implantation, $\phi_{\pm}$ is a (detector-dependent) phase factor, and $\omega_{\mu} = \gamma_{\mu} B$ is the probe's Larmor frequency, with $\gamma_{\mu} / (2 \pi) = \qty{135.539}{\mega\hertz\per\tesla}$ denoting its gyromagnetic ratio~\cite{2021-Tiesinga-RMP-93-025010}.
 This process is monitored via the anisotropic emissions from $\mu^{+}$ $\beta$-decay (mean lifetime $\tau_{\mu} = \qty{2.197}{\micro\second}$~\cite{2022-Workman-PTEP-2022-083C01-short}), wherein the direction of an emitted $\beta$-ray is correlated with the spin direction at the moment of decay.
 Specifically, one measures the \emph{asymmetry} $A(t) \equiv A_{0} P_{\mu}(t)$ between a set of opposing radiation counters, where $A_{0}$ is a proportionality constant (see the Supporting Material~\cite{sm}).
+All Meissner state measurements were performed at \qty{3}{\kelvin} following a zero-field-cooling procedure.
 Typical transverse-field \gls{le-musr} data in \ch{Nb} are shown in \Cref{fig:asymmetry}.

 Strong changes in $P_{\mu}(t)$, and hence $p(B)$, are evident upon transitioning from the normal to Meissner state.
 In the normal state, long-lived coherent spin-precession is observed, consistent with a narrow Gaussian $p(B)$.
 Conversely, the strong damping and beating signal in the Meissner state suggests a much broader $p(B)$, which is expected to be asymmetric (i.e., skewed to lower fields).
 For \ch{Nb}, this behavior can be approximated by either a skewed Gaussian distribution~\cite{2023-McFadden-PRA-19-044018,2024-Asaduzzaman-SST-37-025002} or a sum of Gaussian distributions, with fits of the \gls{le-musr} data to the latter model (performed using \texttt{musrfit}~\cite{2012-Suter-PP-30-69}) shown \Cref{fig:asymmetry}.
 Further analysis details, along with similar fits using the ``direct'' approach, can be found in the Supporting Material~\cite{sm}.